guest271314/native-messaging-espeak-ng/README.md

  rm deno.zip
  ```

-  Follow [these instructions](https://github.com/GoogleChrome/samples/blob/gh-pages/webtransport/webtransport_server.py#L42-L72) at 1., 2., 4. to create a self-signed certificate for Chromium/Chrome to use for HTTPS.
+  Follow [these instructions](https://github.com/GoogleChrome/samples/blob/gh-pages/webtransport/webtransport_server.py#L42-L72) at `1.`, `2.`, and `4.` to create a self-signed certificate for Chromium/Chrome to use for HTTPS.

 ```
 # As an alternative, Chromium can be instructed to trust a self-signed